rkidd7952/aguide-viewer/README.md

 Introduction

 AGuide Viewer is an open source reader for AmigaGuide documents implemented as a browser extension.
-It works with Firefox* and Chromium** on all platforms.
+It works with Firefox* and Chromium* on all platforms.

 ![screenshot](doc/screenshot.png)

 * Tested on Windows and Linux
-** Tested on Linux

 Installation